Hackerscape/Hackerscape/README.md

      * Pest control needs a bit of work, very lazy version was included in the source.
 Portals need to be added to their respective locations and NPC Summoning needs to be added.
 * Summoning Skill
 	 * Currently summoning does work, but you are unable to dismiss your pet.
 There is also a bit of a glitch where if you "Toggle" the Summon option on a pet it will no longer be attached to you after a teleport.
+* Passwords
+     * Currently passwords are saved in plaintext, will need to implement some sort of salted hashing function.

 This list will surely grow as I work on the source, there is a lot to be done.